AlexAlmeidaRocha/react-stepper-control/README.md

-# React Stepper Control
+# React Hook Stepper

 ## Introduction

-This library provides a powerful hook called useSteps to facilitate managing step flows in React applications.
+This library provides a powerful hook called useStepper to facilitate managing step flows in React applications.
 This hook offers properties and functions to create, navigate, and manipulate step states in a flexible and scalable way.

 ---